Al-Ma'arri: Asceticism

 Al-Ma'arri was an ascetic, renouncing worldly desires and living secluded from others while producing his works.
 He opposed all forms of violence.
 In Baghdad, while being well received, he decided not to sell his texts, which made it difficult for him to live.
-This ascetic lifestyle has been compared to similar thought in India during his time.

 Veganism

 In al-Ma'arri's later years, he chose to stop consuming meat and all other animal products (i.e., he became a practicing vegan).
 He wrote: